-Belly Baby Mom Collective Doulas are ready to help and guide you, to ensure that your special journey is personal and safe.
-Whether you need prenatal support or after your baby is born, we are here for you, no matter the circumstance.
+As a trained Birth doula, I am ready to help and guide you, ensuring that your special journey is personal and safe.
+Whether you need prenatal support or just after your baby is born, rest assured, you are not alone.

 "Continuous labour support by a doula is